-Irish Car Bomb Cupcakes feature a Guinness chocolate cupcake filled with Irish whiskey ganache, topped with Baileys Irish Cream buttercream!
-These are delicious edible variations of the politically incorrect cocktail of the same name.
+These chocolate Guinness cupcakes are filled with Irish whiskey ganache and topped with Bailey's Irish Cream frosting!
+These are delicious edible variations of a politically incorrect cocktail.
 Regardless of what you call them, they are delicious celebratory sweets perfect to honor St. Patrick's Day!

 Long after your green tee-shirts and shamrock-covered hats are put into hibernation, these cupcakes will still haunt you.
-The name comes from a cocktail where a shot of Irish whiskey and Baileys Irish Cream is dropped into a pint of Irish stout (typically Guinness).
+These chocolate Guinness cupcakes are inspired by a cocktail where a shot of Irish whiskey and Bailey's Irish Cream is dropped into a pint of Irish stout, typically Guinness.

 Unlike the alcoholic beverage, which can curdle if not drunk fast enough, these cupcakes will not give you a hangover the next day (contrary to popular belief).
 The cupcakes themselves acquire an Earthiness from the Guinness, but otherwise taste mostly of chocolate.
 Moist, delicious, and fluffy chocolate.
 The best kind!